testing-accessibility/workshop-semantics-html-aria/exercise1-headings-landmarks/README.md

 start with a native `<h1>`, `<main>`, or `<ul>` element to get the best baseline of support in browsers and assistive technologies.

-## Exercise: Build the listing detail page template with semantics and heading structure
+## Exercise: Update the listing detail page template with semantics and heading structure

 Using the files in `exercise1-headings-landmarks` as a reference, adjust the markup in the Listings Page and Listing Detail template